guinetn/basecamp/app/assets/books/cloud/containers_docker_dockerfile.md

     Instructs Docker to pull the base image from which you are building the new image

 LABEL
-    key-value pair that adds metadata to an image LABEL version="1.0"
+    key-value pair that adds metadata to the image LABEL version="1.0"
     docker image inspect --format='' myimage